|Nutrition Facts (per serving)|

 How to Store and Freeze

-- The casserole can also be frozen.
-Follow the recipe as written, but don't preheat the oven and line the casserole dish with plastic wrap.
-Assemble the casserole and let cool.
+- The casserole can also be frozen when unbaked.
+Follow the recipe as written, but don't preheat the oven, and line the casserole dish with plastic wrap.
+Assemble the casserole and let it cool.
 Cover with plastic wrap and freeze.
-Once frozen solid, remove the casserole from the dish and wrap it in aluminum foil or place in a zip-top container.
+Once frozen solid, remove the casserole from the dish and wrap it in aluminum foil or place it in a zip-top bag or freezer-safe container.
 Label and use within a couple of months.
-Add 10-20 minutes to the cook time and add the cheese in the last few minutes of baking.
+Add 10 to 20 minutes to the cooking time and add the cheese in the last few minutes of baking.